Helping brands connect with their audience

 • How do you feel about women being a part of your club?

-Challenge Build authentic brand relevance by finding investment opportunities for a new product.
+Challenge Build authentic relevance by finding investment opportunities for a new product.

 Overview: I took an ethnographic approach by observing the basketball community in person, speaking to experts and attending professional or grassroots events.

-Method: I organised access to events that cater to a range of demographics.
-I did environmental research, looking into how people utilised the space around them whether it was equipment storage or how people bonded after matches.
-I also looked at cultural signifiers, from popular brands to clothing choices and group dynamics.
+Method: I did environmental research, understanding how people utilised the space around them whether it was equipment storage or bonding after matches.
+I also looked at cultural signifiers, from clothing choices and group dynamics.

 This was paired with interviews with players and staff to contrast their viewpoints with my perspective.

-Result: The project provided new learnings around demographics and cultural signifiers.
-It also unlocked branding opportunities and a genuine need for commercial support in key areas.
+Result: The project unlocked branding opportunities and a genuine need for commercial support in key areas.

 I conveyed these findings in an engaging photojournalism report.
-In the next stage, we collaborated on naming and conceiving a new product.
+In the next stage, I participated in creative workshops focused on developing product values and naming.

 Key Questions: